 - Opt-out of group activities when you need it and exercise your power to say no.

 - Treat yourself to a massage or any mood-boosting beauty treatment.

 - Sleep – like a lot.
 This does wonders for your mood and motivation.

 - Eat well.
 You can’t expect your body to work properly without the right fuel.
 Here are 12 Energy-Saving Cooking Tips When You're Chronically Ill to try.

 - Do some exercise to alleviate anxiety and get some blood back to your brain.
 Yoga for chronic illness is a great option.

 - Go for a walk.
 It doesn’t matter where – just move and get fresh air.

 - Read a book or watch a movie – or both!
-I love story-telling so anything with a good plot line can keep me engaged and relaxed for a while.

 Let me know if you found my techniques to be useful or if you have any other suggestions you think I should know about.
 I'd really like to hear from you!